 This institution makes a printed copy of its current catalog and current program brochures available to the public at no charge.
 Individuals who wish to obtain a physical copy can make arrangements by simply calling the school's office, (619) 550-1620.
-The individual may also go to the institution's website and download a digital copy of the catalog, www.workshopsforwarriors.org/our-school/.
+The individual may also go to the institution's website and download a digital copy of the catalog, www.wfw.org/our-school/.
 Potential students will receive an electronic copy of the student handbook and course catalog via email after an application form has been completed.
 They will receive a printed copy of the student handbook and course catalog prior to signing the enrollment agreement form.

-GI Bill Satisfactory Academic Progress (GBSAP) Policy
+GI Bill® Satisfactory Academic Progress (GBSAP) Policy

-GI Bill students, regardless of which chapter benefits they are employing, must follow this GBSAP policy.
-This policy requires that recipients of GI Bill benefits score at minimum of 80% on all tests and quizzes and must comply with the Workshops for Warriors attendance policy stated in the student code of conduct, under attendance.
+GI Bill® students, regardless of which chapter benefits they are employing, must follow this GBSAP policy.
+This policy requires that recipients of GI Bill® benefits maintain an 80% average on tests and quizzes and must comply with the Workshops for Warriors attendance policy stated in the student code of conduct, under attendance.